Statistics and Readability Scores

 This counts the number of digits in your text.

-This tells you how many of the words in your text contain more than two syllables and what percentage of the total text this is.
+Both the number of words in your text which contain more than two syllables and also what percentage of the total text this is are provided for you in Text Inspector.

-Average Syllables per Word / Average Syllables per Sentence / Syllables per 100 words
+Average Syllables per Word, Average Syllables per Sentence and Syllables per 100 words

 Readability Scores